Federal Aid Updates

 Graduate PLUS Loan FAQs

-Yes, the Grad PLUS Loan is available for the 2025-2026 academic year to current graduate & professional students.
+Yes, the Grad PLUS Loan is available for the 2025-2026 academic year to current graduate students if the loan is disbursed prior to July 1 or if you meet the legacy provision.

 Once you borrow, you can continue to take out a Graduate PLUS Loan until the scheduled length of your program ends or up to three academic years after 2025-2026, whichever is less.